hiepnguyen57/meta-beaglebone/README.md

 ```

-You only have to format the eMMC flash once.
+You only have to format the eMMC flash memory once.

 ### copy_boot.sh

 This script copies the bootloader(MLO and u-boot) to the boot partition of the eMMC flash memory.

-This script also copies a `uEnv.tx` file to the boot partition if it find one in either.
+This script also copies a `uEnv.txt` file to the boot partition if it find one in either.

 ```
 <TMPDIR>/deploy/images/beaglebone/